JetBrains/kotlin/samples/csvparser/README.md

 from EU is being used.

 To build use `./build.sh` script without arguments (or specify `TARGET` variable if cross-compiling).
+You also may use Gradle to build this sample: `../gradlew build`.

 To run use